 Part 2 of this policy document has a suite of model pro-formas for schools to adapt to support their own in-house safeguarding arrangements and is principally for use by Designated Safeguarding Staff, lead governors and senior leadership teams.
 Please delete any pro-formas that are not relevant and add any that are bespoke to your own school safeguarding arrangements and delete this paragraph.

-Academic year Designated Safeguarding Lead Deputy Designated Safeguarding Lead/s Nominated Governor Chair of Governors 2023-24 Lisa Oxley Gemma Sargeant N/A N/A
+Academic year Designated Safeguarding Lead Deputy Designated Safeguarding Lead/s Nominated Governor Chair of Governors 2023-24 DSL Name Add name Add name Add name

 Policy Review date Date Ratified by governors Date Shared with staff